Kiminaze/ContextMenu/README.md

 - Added Scroll- and PageMenu which both allow for an unlimited number of items without cluttering the screen.
 - Added exports for creating the menu.
 Several scripts can add items / submenus to the default menu without overlapping each other.
 - Added SpriteUV for controlling the UVs of a sprite directly.

+## Update v2.0.1
+- Fixed an error when using the "CloseOnActivate" setting from an item.

+## Update v2.0.2
+- Fixed an error when using the mouse wheel when not hovering a scroll menu.